 Chow and ciao are two words that are pronounced in the same way when spoken aloud but are spelled differently and have different meanings, which makes them homophones.
 We will examine the definitions of the words chow and ciao, where they came from and some examples of their use in sentences.

-Chow may refer to a chow chow dog, which is a muscular breed of dog from China with a broad head, black tongue and a thick, double coat of fur.
-A chow is generally very protective of his owner, and in northern China the breed is called Songshi Quan, which translates as “puffy lion-dog”.
+Chow may refer to a Chow Chow dog, which is a muscular breed of dog from China with a broad head, black tongue and a thick, double coat of fur.
+A chow is generally very protective of his owner, and in northern China, the breed is called Songshi Quan, which translates as “puffy lion-dog”.
 The word chow is also a slang term for food.
-It is derived from the Chinese pidgin English, chow-chow, dating from the late 1700s and meaning mixed food.
+It is derived from the Chinese pidgin English, chow-chow, dating from the late 1700s, and means mixed food.
 Pidgin is a simplified version of a language used by two non-fluent speakers in order to communicate.
-Pidgin languages have limited structure and vocabulary in order to facilitate the communication between two speakers who do not share a common native tongue.
+Pidgin languages have limited structure and vocabulary in order to facilitate communication between two speakers who do not share a common native tongue.
 Chow is often used in the United States in the expression chow down, a verb phrase meaning to eat.
 Related terms are chows down, chowed down, chowing down.

 Among them are Alexander, a 17-week-old Great Pyrenees, and his brother Abner; Moses, an 18-week-old American Staffordshire terrier-chow chow mix; Whitney, an 18-week-old Siberian husky; and Glory.
 (The Tennessean)